joe-antognini/joe-antognini.github.io/_posts/2014-11-25-apples-in-a-spacecraft.md

 How long will it take this process to occur?
-If we assume that the apples are extremely inelastic so that there are not too many collisions, then the timescale will be of the order of the time it takes the apple to drift to one end of the spacecraft.
+If we assume that the apples are extremely inelastic so that there are not too many collisions, then the timescale will be a few times longer than the time it takes the apple to drift to one end of the spacecraft.
 Now, the orbital velocity of the center of mass of the spacecraft is (assuming the spacecraft is in low Earth orbit)

 $$v = \sqrt{\frac{GM_{\bigoplus}}{R_{\bigoplus}}},$$